 If you’re a new graduate without experience, adding your graduation date to your resume can help the hiring manager gauge your knowledge and skills.

-However, putting your graduation date on your resume isn’t always a good idea, according to recent advice.
+However, putting your graduation date on your resume isn’t always a good idea.
+That detail may unconsciously influence their hiring decisions.

 For multiple degrees, always place the most advanced degree first.
 This resume lists the Master’s degree before the Bachelor’s, and adds the completion year on a separate line.